 While you’re successfully homeschooling your child, make sure that your procedures are joyful and retain the natural curiosity of your child.
 Learning is an everyday kind of thing, and it should never be boring.
 Whether the child is in elementary or high school, keeping their interest in education is highly essential.

-In tune to that, The Brave Learner works like magic in the process of homeschooling.
+In tune with that, The Brave Learner works like magic in the process of homeschooling.
 Sometimes you could be really hard on yourself as well as your child, and in turn, that could possibly hinder your bonding time with your child.
 Therefore, take the burden off both of you by taking on this book into your syllabus.

 The book is beautifully written about how enchantment is all about ease, rather than striving.
-The author portrays how you, as the parent, can make room for surprises, adventures, mysteries and risks in your family routine and thus create an environment that is naturally moving towards learning.
+The author portrays how you, as the parent, can make room for surprises, adventures, mysteries, and risks in your family routine and thus create an environment that is naturally moving towards learning.

 If your child is keen about taking in a new hobby, you might discourage them, which could douse your child’s unique spark.
-However, as the name of the book says The Brave Learner gently talks about how kids, too, can approach certain things with creativity, joy and courage and win in life!
+However, as the name of the book says The Brave Learner gently talks about how kids, too, can approach certain things with creativity, joy, and courage and win in life!